human9/rg353v_linux/README.md

 ## Debug log

 - Output on UART console works
 - U-Boot starts okay as long as I specify the FDT file
-  - (autoselect works but FDTDIR results in error?)
+  - (autoselect works but FDTDIR results in error?) (see fdtdir_issue.log)
-- Linux boots fine but screen refuses to turn on
+- Linux boots fine but screen refuses to turn on (see serial_output.log)

 ### Stuff from dmesg that might be important